Greek, Roman and Byzantine Pottery at Ilion (Troia):

 Please note that this is a public draft of work in progress

 The terms "Eastern Sigillata C" (ESC) and "Çandarli" are meant to refer broadly to Roman period production of red-slipped table wares in and near to both Bergama, ancient Pergamum, and Candarli, ancient Pitane.
-Both "ESC" and "Candarli" should therefore be considered generic terms when used below.
+Both "ESC," coined by Kenyon as a result of her work at Samaria (Samaria 3), and "Candarli," first used by Loeschke following his work at the site (Loeschke 1912), should therefore be considered generic terms when used below.
 Starting with late first century BC forms, ESC is recognizable as a separate production influenced by traditions established in the Hellenistic workshops of Pergamum.
 By the late first-century AD, ESC plates and bowls, such as Loeschke Forms 1, 9, 15, and 20, are common at Ilion.
 These vessels frequently have a relatively orange slip, which is a feature of early products from ESC workshops.
 In the second century, the flanged bowl Loeschke form 19 is the dominant ceramic table vessel in use by the households of the city.
 It is, however, found in conjunction with the larger bowl Loeschke form 26.
 The two bowl forms develop into Hayes forms 3 and 2 respectively.
 The large bowls Hayes form 1, along with variants, also occur.
+The same range of variants is found at Argos (Abadie Reynal 2007:pl.
+29).
 By the third century, Hayes form 4 dishes are also very common.
 The end of ESC production is not well documented, though fourth century deposits continue to have large amounts of ESC that may not all be residual, particularly the Hayes form 4 dishes.
 Eventually, ESC is replaced by Phocaean Red-Slip (PRS), which is the dominant late Roman table ware.

 1. Çandarli Loeschke Form 1 Plate Rim (AD 1-100)